iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: June 4, 2019 Tuesday

+**Today's Progress**: I am making this log entry a day late.

+Worked on my todo list.
+But I'm not using the model I already have.
+I nearly started from scratch.
+I'm adding things to my list without objects and arrays, sort of how I'm working with the DOM on name.js.
+Actually on my site I'm doing name.js with local storage.
+So my todolist is more like that in my opinion.

+I did try to modify the old todo list, but I couldn't figure out how to modify the UI/UX position number.
+Now I feel like old the todolist has everything it needs to function as a todo list, but maybe too much.
+Do you really need a toggle like that?
+I'm grateful that in making it, it taught me about JavaScript.

+I will commit soon.

+**Thoughts** :-)

 ### Day 53: June 3, 2019 Monday

 **Today's Progress**: Had some fun with my website.
 Yesterday I learned about local storage so I added that to my site.
 The frustrating part was getting it to work with input and modifying the DOM then fixing the CSS.
 But I got it to work and look good if I say so myself.